rauc/rauc/docs/integration.rst

 RAUC does not have predefined class names.
 The only requirement is that the class names used in the system config match those in the update manifests.

-The mandatory settings for each slot are, the ``device`` that holds the (device) path describing *where* the slot is located, the ``type`` that defines *how* to update the target device, and the ``bootname`` which is the name the bootloader uses to refer to this slot device.
+The mandatory settings for each slot are: the ``device`` that holds the (device) path describing *where* the slot is located, the ``type`` that defines *how* to update the target device, and the ``bootname`` which is the name the bootloader uses to refer to this slot device.